 - Offer a cause.
 Most kids want to do something very important and almost impossible.
 This has always been true for adolescents.
 They have a natural bent for risks as their teen brain (the frontal lobe) develops.
 Why not use this for redemptive purposes?
 Give them something meaningful, not hypothetical, to pursue.

-This posting is primarily directed to 15u and 16u Gamers .
+This post is primarily directed to 15u and 16u Gamers .

-We have now had hundreds of players go through high school baseball as freshmen and sophomores.
+We have now had almost 1000 players go through high school baseball as freshmen and sophomores.
 Some have had great experiences.
 Others have had bad experiences.
 It is important to have your expectations set properly and go into the high school baseball experience with the right mindset.